Tim Donaghy: Betting scandal

 On August 15, Donaghy appeared in a Brooklyn federal court and pleaded guilty to conspiracy to engage in wire fraud and transmitting wagering information through interstate commerce.
 Donaghy told U.S. District Judge Carol Amon that he used coded language to tip Battista about players' physical condition and player/referee relations.
 In doing so, Donaghy disclosed classified information that he obtained as an NBA referee.
 Donaghy initially received $2,000 per correct pick, but his calls were so accurate that Battista increased his take to $5,000.
 In total, he received $300,000 to pass inside information to the bookies.
 Another high school friend of Donaghy, Thomas Martino, acted as the middle man.
-Donaghy also admitted that he had a severe gambling addiction for which he was taking antidepressants.
+Donaghy also claimed that he had a severe gambling addiction for which he was taking antidepressants.
+Researchers explained the "coded language" referenced by Donaghy was significant because it supported the contention of his co-conspirators (who each discussed the code) that the bets were on games Donaghy officiated (i.e., if Donaghy phoned in a pick using the code "Mom" for the home team, the only way his middleman Martino could know which team to pick was if the game/matchup was known).

 Donaghy specifically admitted to passing information about two games during the 2006–07 season.
 Prosecutors also said that Donaghy bet on games himself.
 Donaghy was fined $500,000 and ordered to pay at least $30,000 in restitution.
-ESPN legal analyst Lester Munson believes that Battista is one of the FBI's prime targets, based on the large amounts of money he bet.
+ESPN legal analyst Lester Munson believed that Battista was one of the FBI's prime targets, based on the large amounts of money he bet.

 Donaghy was released on a $250,000 bond and awaited sentencing on January 25, 2008.
 On June 19, 2008, the NBA filed a demand that Donaghy reimburse the league for the costs of his airfare and meals, complimentary game tickets, and other expenses, including $750 in shoes.
 Donaghy's lawyer said this was the league trying to retaliate against Donaghy for his misconduct.
 A judge delayed sentencing to allow for more time to decide how much restitution Donaghy and his two co-conspirators should pay the NBA for their roles in the betting scandal.
 The NBA claimed Donaghy owed it $1.4 million, including $577,000 of his pay and benefits over four seasons, plus hefty legal fees and other expenses related to an internal investigation.
 His lawyer argued that the punishment should apply to only one season, a position supported by the government in court papers.